Raja Amasheh

 Raja Amasheh (رجا عماشة; born 9 August 1982) is a Jordanian former professional boxer.
+She is a member of the International Women's Boxing Hall of Fame.

 Professional career

 Before becoming a boxer Amasheh was a decorated kickboxer.
 She began her boxing career in 2008 and compiled a record of 20–1–1 (1NC) before defeating Tamao Ozawa to win the WBO super-flyweight title.
+In October 2025, she was named among the inductees for the 2026 International Women's Boxing Hall of Fame class.